 What Is Network Perimeter Security?

-In the IT realm, perimeter security involves safeguarding a company’s network limits from hackers, intruders, and other unwanted individuals.
+In the IT realm, network perimeter security involves safeguarding a company’s network limits from hackers, intruders, and other unwanted individuals.
 It includes surveillance detection, analyzing patterns, recognizing threats, and dealing with them effectively.

 Every private network has a perimeter around it.
 It’s the secure boundary between networks, for instance, your company’s private intranet and the ‘public’ internet.

-Your network support company, Managed Service Provider (MSP) or at times the internal IT department, deploys systems that keep your network secure from outside threats from the public web.
+Your network support company, or Managed IT Service Provider (MSP) or internal IT department, deploys systems that keep your network secure from outside threats from the public web.
 These threats include hacking attempts, malware, ransomware, and others trying to infiltrate the network.

 There are a few components of a network perimeter including: